linfangyuu7/linfangyuu7.github.io/README.md

 # Example headings

 ## Sample Section
+Test 1

-## This'll be a _Helpful_ Section About the Greek Letter Θ!
+## This'll be a Helpful Section About the Greek Letter Θ!
-A heading containing characters not allowed in fragments, UTF-8 characters, two consecutive spaces between the first and second words, and formatting.
+A heading containing characters UTF-8 character.

 # Links to the example headings above

 Link to the sample section: [Link Text](#sample-section).

 Link to the helpful section: [Link Text](#thisll-be-a-helpful-section-about-the-greek-letter-Θ).

 '''

 # Color using LaTEX